alexander0042/alexander0042.github.io/index.md

 4. Copy variables over from NetCDF3 to NetCDF4, enabling compression and significant digit limts for each one
 5. Download subsiquent forecast time steps, convert to NetCDF3 and appand the data to the end of the NetCDF4 file
 6. [Chunk](https://www.unidata.ucar.edu/software/netcdf/workshops/2011/nc4chunking/) the NetCDF4 file by time to dramatically speed up access times and save to EFS
+7. A seperate pickle file is saved with the latitudes and longitudes of each grid node

 While the process is simple, the details here are tricky.
 This function had to run quickly because it required significant amounts of memory, which drives up the Lambda bill, and also had to avoid writing to EFS as much as possibile, since that burned through my [burst credits ](https://aws.amazon.com/premiumsupport/knowledge-center/efs-burst-credits/).
 Hence the in-memory dataset and compression, which was crucial, since there are a lot of zeros in the grib files.
 This process would be much simplier if wgrib2 could export directly to NetCDF4 (since NetCDF3 doesn't have compression), but this is currently at the bleeding edge of [support](https://www.cpc.ncep.noaa.gov/products/wesley/wgrib2/).